 But there is so much noise in our world…

-There is also a lot of conversation around the fact that people are being overwhelmed with so much content.
+There is also a lot of conversation around people being overwhelmed with so much content.

 Consider this –

-- Statistic Brain says that our average attention span has dropped from 12 seconds in 2000 to 8 seconds – one second less than a goldfish!
+- Statistic Brain says that our average attention span has dropped from 12 seconds in 2000 to 8 seconds—one second less than that of a goldfish!

-- We check our phones 150 times per day.
-We check our email 30 times an hour.
-And the amount of information in the world continues to double every 18 months.
+- We check our phones 150 times per day and our email 30 times an hour, and the amount of information worldwide doubles every 18 months.

-All this available information and data is creating a battle for customer attention between brands, publishers, and each one of us who creates content.
+All this available information and data creates a battle for customer attention between brands, publishers, and each of us who creates content.
 But more importantly, it’s forcing businesses to think and act like publishers.

 Why visuals stand out